stypr/clubhouse-py/README.md

 Yes, but there are some reasons why developers are taking some time.

 1. They probably don't want to break things while updating.
 Developers also need time to fix and test their own code.
+2. Clubhouse is a small company with ~10 employees.
+You also need to consider the manpower to fix issues.
-2. It may take a few days to get their updates reviewed by Apple.
+3. It may take a few days to get their updates reviewed by Apple.
-3. They also need to some time to make "best moves" in order to efficiently fix issues.
+4. They also need to have some time to make "best moves" in order to efficiently fix issues.

 > What would you do if Clubhouse tries to hire you?

-This doesn't make sense.
+This doesn't make sense in the first place.
 1. I don't think Clubhouse team likes me.
 (Assumption)
 2. I see some people who were very uncomfortable about me speaking about these issues in the first place.
 One guy even kicked me out of his channel for talking about this topic.
 3. I'm not an American citizen.
-It is always difficult to get US visas for foreigners.
-Also, I don't really prefer to work in US. (no offense here, just my preferences)
+It has been always difficult to get US visas for foreigners.
+Also, I don't really prefer to work in US. (no offense here, it's just my preferences)

 > As a typical user, what do I need to be very careful about when using Clubhouse?